Do Go On - 206 - Dungeons and Dragons

 depending on where you're from as well.

-Does he cast the shadow?
+Does he cast a shadow?

-How long, how many more weeks of spring?
+How many more weeks of spring?

-Our fifth, most requested topic.
+Our fifth most requested topic.

-I heard it is my question.
+I hear it is my question.

 We always start with the question to get us on the topic.